hexxone/TeleJelly/README.md

     - allows setting a List of Administrator Telegram Usernames (get full Access)
     - allows forcing an external Protocol Scheme (for reverse proxies like Traefik)
     - allows Creating/Editing/Deleting a "virtual" management Group
-        - Grants access to all OR specific Libraries for non-Administrators.
+        - Grants access to all or specific Libraries for non-Administrators.
-        - _Note: A user needs to be Admin OR part of at least ONE Group to Log-in._
+        - _Note: A user needs to be Admin OR part of at least ONE Group to Log in._
         - _Important: If "Sync Usernames" is disabled, you must manually add every Telegram Username to the list for them to be able to log in._

 ### Requirements

 1. A Telegram Username is mandatory for all users who wish to use this Login method.
 2. A valid, public SSL certificate is needed for the Login Widget to work (e.g. LetsEncrypt).
-3. A Telegram Bot (token) is required to cryptograhpically validate the User Login credentials.
+3. A Telegram Bot (token) is required to cryptographically validate the User Login credentials.

 ## Installation